low-decarie/Introduction-to-simulation-for-experimental-design-using-R/Presentation/Introduction to simulation for experimental design using R.md

 - does the use of non-normaly distributed error (eg. poisson) affect your interpreation using `aov`?
 - any difference with numeric rather than factor predictors?
 - what are the effect of a non-linear interaction with one of your predictors?
+- what are the effect of heteroscedasticity (eg. correlation of variance with one of the predictors)?

 <div class="centered">